frc4206/battleaid/pages/source/topics/configuration-management/background/background.md

 2. Make the change(s)
 3. Re-build and deploy to the robot

 One strategy to make the first step easier is to use a `Constants.java` file containing all parameters with the modifiers `static final`.
-Those parameters are then used in a fashion just like to global variables.
+Those parameters are then used in a fashion just like global variables.
 This strategy has some issues though:

 - Deeply nested namespaces (e.g. `Constants.Subsystem.Motor1.PID.kI`)
    - Too much verbosity can be overbearing
-- Lack of clear compartmentalization
+- Lack of obvious compartmentalization
    - As the size of `Constants.java` grows, readability decreases

 Worst of all, any changes require re-deployment!
 Even making one or two small changes will mean time wasted waiting for code to re-build and then upload to your robot.
 We need a more efficient strategy!

+One could object:

+> "We already have a more efficient strategy, we can tweak variables live with Shuffleboard!

+It's not that tweaking live is not useful; it has its place.
+But there is a cost to the extra flexibility, and that cost is computational bandwidth.
+Such flexibility should be stringently reserved.
+Besides, _most_ parameters do not need it:

+- CAN IDs
+- Motor PIDs
+   - Live tweaks might be useful initially
+- Limelight settings
+- Motor positions or speeds

+The goal is to increase flexibility without sacrificing bandwidth.

 <hr>